Why Zero Trust Security is Essential in 2024

 What is Zero Trust Security?

-Continuous monitoring and validation of users, devices, and applications and context-aware access decisions based on risk factors are fundamental to this approach.
-The zero trust model assumes that threats can originate inside and outside the network perimeter.
+This approach is fundamentally based on continuous monitoring and validation of users, devices, and applications and context-aware access decisions based on risk factors.
+The zero-trust model assumes that threats can originate inside and outside the network perimeter.

 Importance of Zero Trust Security in 2024

-ZTA approach has become increasingly important in 2024 due to the continuous cyber threats towards remote and hybrid work environments.
+The ZTA approach will become increasingly important in 2024 due to continuous cyber threats to remote and hybrid work environments.

 Here are the key reasons why Zero Trust Security is essential: